waveform80/picamera/docs/fov.rst

 The diagram below depicts a more accurate representation of the GPU side of the BCM2835 SoC.
 From this we get our first glimpse of the frame processing "pipeline" and why it is called such.
-In the diagram above, an H264 video is being recorded.
+In the diagram, an H264 video is being recorded.
 The components that data passes through are as follows:

 1. Starting at the camera module, some minor processing happens.
 Specifically, flips (horizontal and vertical), line skipping, and pixel `binning`_ are